Financial-Times/origami/components/o-stepped-progress/MIGRATION.md

 # Migration

+## Migrating from v3 to v4

+Support for IE9 has been dropped.
+No other changes.

 ## Migrating from v2 to v3

 Support for Bower and version 2 of the Origami Build Service have been removed.